 The Town of Brookline has invested in past sustainability and resiliency assessments, including the Climate Vulnerability Assessment (2017), Climate Action Plan (2018), Climate Resilience Design Guidance (2019), Urban Forest Climate Resiliency Master Plan (2021), Zero Waste Framework (2021) and Hazard Mitigation Plan (2023).
 These will be assessed and integrated as appropriate into the final CARP and associated implementation plans for the priority climate actions.

 This updated and integrated plan will provide a comprehensive roadmap for addressing climate change and its anticipated impacts in Brookline, focusing on advancing key policies, programs, and projects that were identified in previous Town efforts, but have yet to be fully implemented.
 The consultant team will review the Town’s climate mitigation and adaptation goals and provide clear and prioritized strategies and actions to accomplish them.
 The updated Climate Action and Resiliency Plan will compile the findings of the aforementioned reports, assess recent actions, and redefine and prioritize the strategies previously identified.
 This plan should be measurable, efficient, action-oriented, and practical.
 Each action item will include a detailed implementation plan, including the identification of partners that should be involved, potential funding strategies, schedule, and equity considerations.

+In addition, the plan will assess the cost-effectiveness of each proposed action, weighing the financial investment against its expected impact in reducing emissions or increasing climate resilience.
+This cost-benefit analysis will ensure that Brookline’s climate actions are both fiscally responsible and effective in combating climate change.

 SCOPE OF WORK

 The Town seeks proposals from qualified individuals, firms, or organizations to develop a high priority, high impact, CARP consistent with evolving science, technology, and public policy.
 This approach should include meaningful communication with and inclusion of Brookline’s most highly vulnerable and impacted Environmental Justice (EJ) populations.

+The CARP will include both outcomes over which the Town of Brookline has direct control, such as Town buildings and infrastructure; and outcomes over which the town does not have direct control, but which the town can support or influence, directly or indirectly, such as private and commercial real estate and private transportation choices.

 The final CARP should be succinct and efficient and should clearly delineate high priority and high impact initiatives that the Town can measure and track.
 These initiatives should be prioritized and recommended for implementation over a reasonable timeframe to equitably address both climate mitigation and adaptation-related challenges and be aggressive enough to help Brookline achieve its target goal of net-zero carbon emissions by 2040.